Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ### Predictive Models
 The data was standardized using `StandardScaler()`.
 The coefficient/feature importance values for each model are saved in the `Data` folder.
 The code related to model development can be found in the file [650Models.ipynb](https://github.com/Musiik-fn/650-DRAGON-SLAYERS/blob/main/FILES/Code/650Models.ipynb).
-This notebook utilizes many custom functions defined in the library file [dragonFunctions.py](https://github.com/Musiik-fn/650-DRAGON-SLAYERS/blob/main/FILES/Code/dragonFunctions.py).
+For automation, this notebook utilizes several functions defined in the library file [dragonFunctions.py](https://github.com/Musiik-fn/650-DRAGON-SLAYERS/blob/main/FILES/Code/dragonFunctions.py).

 #### Logistic Regression